Roads, Emergency, Bushfire, Flood & Safety

 Download the app from Google Play or App Store

-Department of Fire and Emergency Services WA advise that prescribed burns are occurring across the Kimberley between April and June, in collaboration with local Aboriginal Ranger groups.
+Department of Fire and Emergency Services WA advise that prescribed burns can occur in collaboration with local Aboriginal Ranger groups.
 Registered burns will appear at https://www.emergency.wa.gov.au/.
 If you see a fire and are not sure it is a prescribed burn, call 000 to report it.

 Be Flood Smart